How to find your purpose in life

 Once you know your answers to these questions then finding your life’s purpose becomes easy.

-Because your purpose in life is to become the best version of yourself: to express your best qualities, in the ways you most love doing, to create your ideal world.
+Because your purpose in life is to become the best version of you: to express your best qualities, in the ways you most love doing, to create your ideal world.

-So take your answers to the three questions and use them to form a sentence:
+So take your answers to the three questions and combine them to form a sentence.

-The purpose of my life is to express my [best qualities], by [doing whatever it is that is the way I most love to express my best qualities], in order to create [whatever an ideal world looks like to me].
+The purpose of my life is to express my [best qualities], by [doing the activity that is the way I most love to express my best qualities], to create [what an ideal world looks like to me].

 How does that sit with you?

-If you like, you can change the order.
+Or you could change the order.
 You might prefer to say:

 “My purpose is to create [my ideal world], by using my [best qualities], [in the way I most love using them].”